 Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the federal government has extended the moratorium for evictions and foreclosures until the end of 2020 in the hopes that homeowners can focus on financial recovery.
 Although, homeowners may still face hardships once the moratorium ends.
 As of September 2020, the number of coronavirus cases reported in the United States has topped 7 million with a vaccine still a ways to go.
 What’s more, “normality”, including people returning to their jobs, possibly may not occur until the end of 2021 leaving homeowners’ finances in the air.

-For many people, mortgage loan issues are more emotionally charged than any other type of debt.
+That said, for many people, mortgage loan issues can be more emotionally charged than any other type of debt.
 Since mortgage loans are secured by the property, falling behind on the loan can mean facing foreclosure.
-The idea of losing your home is naturally a serious stressor.
-But, the emotional response to the possibility of foreclosure prompts a lot of very bad, very costly decisions.
+The idea of losing your home is, naturally, a serious stressor but the emotional response to the possibility of foreclosure can also prompt a lot of very bad, very costly decisions.

 If you’re struggling with mortgage debt, it’s important to get clear about your priorities and realistic about your options.

 By submitting, you agree that the phone number provided may be used to contact you (including autodial, pre-recorded calls or text messages) by DebtCleanse Group Legal Services.

 If you’re experiencing difficulty with paying your mortgage due to the COVID-19 pandemic, you should consider forbearance.
 Mortgage forbearance allows you to pause (suspend), or reduce your payments due to economic hardship.
 As of September 2020, 3.7 million borrowers, 7% of all active mortgages, are still in government and private mortgage forbearance programs.
 Though the number of people in these programs has declined, one still has to wonder what will happen to these borrowers once the forbearance period ends later this year.